-Copywriting is like most things in the digital marketing world, you can do it on your own.
-A good rule for life but also marketing is: just because you can, doesn’t mean you should.
-Copy can play a bigger role than you think.
-You might think no one cares about your ‘About Us’ page but when a potential customer is looking to make an investment, your ‘About Us’ page could mean the difference between a click and a conversion.
+Copywriting, like most things in the digital marketing world, you can do it on your own.
+A good rule for life though, and also marketing is: just because you can, doesn’t mean you should.
+Copy plays a way bigger role than you think.
+You might think no one really cares about your ‘About Us’ page – but that page could mean the difference between a bounce and a conversion.

-There’s a whole bunch of Dos and Don’ts in copywriting as well as content marketing, these are the four that grind our gears the worst.
+There’s a bunch of Dos and Don’ts in copywriting — and content marketing too.
+These are the five that bother us the most.

 Fancy pants language

 I’m a writer so you know I love words.
 I love a big, juicy word placed in the most perfect of contexts that it fits so snugly like the patty nestled in your favourite burger.
 I love a big, fancy word just on its own.
 A word so fancy you say it aloud and feel accomplished in the delivery of said word.
 But, these words are rare.
 Am I stoked when the perfect opportunity arises to throw the word plethora out there?
 You bet.
 Do I randomly inject long, fancy words into everyday conversations for no good reason?
 Nah.

-These words are more of a rarity in day to day life; you won’t see them on bus ads, you won’t read them in the newspaper, and honestly, you shouldn’t be reading them in web copy.
+Big, fancy words are more of a rarity in day to day life; you won’t see them on bus ads, you won’t read them in the newspaper, and honestly, you shouldn’t be reading them in web copy.
 They’re pretty, they can be eloquent but they rarely add much to your copy or content and very rarely do they actually fit well or make sense.
 They also alienate the reader.
 You’re trying to sell something to someone, so talk how they talk.

 Sad content design

-Real, quality content is crucial to any performing website.
-Equally important is the content design.
-Content design can refer to lots of different quirky ways of displaying content, like interactive graphics or little quizzes that react to your answers.
-But what I’m talking about is how your content or copy is displayed on the page.
+Real, quality content is crucial to any well-performing website.
+Just as important though, is the content design.
+Content design can refer to lots of different and interesting ways of displaying content, like interactive graphics or little quizzes that react to your answers.
+But what I’m talking about specifically here, is how your content or copy is displayed on the page.
 Large blocks of text on a white web page can honestly look so sad.

-Even without looking like a deserted town where the copy was the only one brave enough to stay.
+First up, it looks like a deserted town where the copy was the only one brave enough to stay.
 But more to the point, not even the nerdiest of us feel inclined to stick around and read that much copy on a product or brand we’ve only just heard of.
 Seriously, I’m a writer, it’s my job to read.
 Even I have closed so many tabs because I’ve seen a wall of text and thought, “stuff that.”
 Use smaller paragraphs with high quality photos, use columns that relate to clearly defined subtopics, or even use bullet points — just please no huge walls of text.

 Using the words wrong

-Okay, so not even using them wrong, just incessantly overusing words, or using the words that are already overused.
-Copy where every sentence starts with the same word can become irritating or clunky pretty quickly… imagine a sea of words with scattered ‘We’s around, it’s not even subtle.
+Then, you have copy where the sentences all start with the same word.
+This becomes so irritating and so quickly.
 Overused words can also become crazy frustrating, is ‘great’ the only word to describe to your product?
 While we’re on overused words… don’t fill your copy up with adjectives either.
-It can make the reader stumble and besides, it isn’t Year 10 English and you’re not trying to reach the word limit.
+It makes the reader stumble and besides, it isn’t Year 10 English and you’re not trying to reach a word limit.